Skip to content

 Name Description Value

-nfs_name If sc type is set to nfs, specify the pvc-bound storageclass name eg: df-nfs-storage (required)
+nfs_name If SC type is set to nfs, this option specifies the storageclass name that PVC needs to bind e.g., df-nfs-storage (required)

 # Change password